Modeling and Analysis of VOC-based Interplant Molecular Communication Channel: Results and Discussions

-Furthermore, the noise analysis that is modeled in \ref{noise} is analyzed from the ICT perspective.
-Fig. \ref{fig:SNR} depicts the SNR as a function of distance at a velocity of 7 m/s under the influence of the increasing number of nearby noise sources up to five.
-It is notable that the SNR is highly influenced by the position of the noise and the number of noise sources.
+Fig. \ref{fig:SNR} depicts the SNR as a function of distance at a velocity of 7 $m/s$ under the influence of the increasing number of nearby noise sources up to five.
 In total, five noises are considered, and their positions are (2,1), (2,-1), (4,2), (4,-2), and (6,0).
-The noise sources are analyzed as a cumulative source, i.e., by considering a single noise source, then two noise sources are considered, and so on, up to a total of 5 noise sources together. \textit{Pinus pinea} is considered as a noise source; due to different leaf architecture and species, the emission of this widely differed from the \textit{Q. ilex}, as mentioned in Table \ref{tab:ratio}.
+The noise sources are analyzed as a cumulative source. \textit{Pinus pinea} is considered as a noise source; due to different leaf architecture and species, the emission of this widely differs from that of \textit{Q. ilex}, as mentioned in Table \ref{tab:ratio}.
+As shown in Table \textcolor{blue}{\ref{tab:ratio}}, VOC emissions from different species exhibit both shared and species-specific VOCs.
+Several VOCs like $\alpha$-pinene, $\beta$-pinene, myrcene, etc., are present in both Q.ilex and Pinus pinea along with significantly different VOCs.
+This partial overlap in VOCs indicates that emissions from different species may not be fully distinguishable at the receiver, which leads to potential interference.
 With this step-up, the SNR initially increases, reflecting the accumulation of signal as it travels through the medium.
 However, beyond approximately 140 meters, SNR begins to decline or flatten depending on the noise configuration.
-This behavior arises as the VOC signal is modeled as a Gaussian pulse centered at $x=u \cdot t$, which has a finite window, considering $t \in [0, 20]$ seconds and $u= 7$ m/s.
-For this reason, if the signal front reaches $x \approx 140$ m, the signal energy starts to decay, but the noise continues to contribute to the background concentration.
+This behavior arises as the VOC signal is modeled as a Gaussian pulse centered at $x=u \cdot t$, which has a finite window, considering $t \in [0, 20]$ seconds and $u= 7$ $m/s$.
 The variation between SNR curves is due to different noise sources either constructively or destructively interfering with the signal.
-This result highlights the importance of considering the spatiotemporal structure of signal propagation for long-distance VOC communication.
-With the noise analysis, it is observed that the VOC communication architecture can be used for different purposes depending on the interplant distance.
-The SNR below 10 dB indicates that the signal is hard to distinguish from noise and is not suitable for any kind of communication.
-SNR between 10 and 20 dB is of poor quality, but SNR from 20 to 30 dB is considered in low-speed communication.
-30 to 40 dB SNR is used in voice communication and cell phones.
-Finally, SNR above 40 dB is considered to be of excellent quality and is used in digital signals and high-speed communication systems.
-Consequently, based on the SNR determined by the spatial configuration of the signal and noise sources, VOC-based MC communication can link the nano-network with micro-scale devices, which can be merged with traditional communication through the internet in the micro-device.
+An SNR above 40 dB is considered to be of excellent quality and is used in digital signals and high-speed communication systems.
+Consequently, based on the obtained SNR, VOC-based MC communication can link the nano-network with micro-scale devices, which can be merged with traditional communication through the internet in the micro-device.